Superkikim/maxsmart/README.md

-Certainly!
-Here's the updated version of the documentation with the correction:

 # maxsmart

 The `maxsmart` module is designed to operate Revogi-based Max Hauri MaxSmart PowerStrips running on v1.x firmware.
 It enables local communication with the power strips without requiring any cloud connection or account.